Cost Update

 Free Β· No obligation Β· Licensed pros only

-If you live in a city like Atlanta, you might expect to pay an average of $11,345 for a new climate control system.
-But here in the Mile High City, things work a bit differently.
-Right now in May 2026, the average furnace/hvac replacement cost in Denver is $12,103.
-We’ve seen prices climb about 7.2% over the last year, largely because our unique high-altitude climate and older housing stock in neighborhoods like Wash Park or Highlands Square demand more than just a basic "off-the-shelf" unit.
-Depending on whether you are swapping a simple gas furnace or installing a high-efficiency heat pump system with new ductwork, you could see a total bill anywhere from $5,290 to $23,276.
+If you live in a city like Atlanta, you might expect to pay around $8,659 for a new climate control system.
+But here in the Mile High City, things are a bit steeper.
+Right now, in June 2026, the average furnace/hvac replacement cost in Denver is $12,941 USD.
+We've seen prices climb about 4.5% over the last year, and depending on your home, you could be looking at a range anywhere from $5,290 to $23,200 USD.

 How Much Does Furnace/HVAC Replacement Cost in Denver?